How can I track changes that have been made to a model?

 Note: The latest changes are displayed first in the table.

-When performing bulk operations such as ModelBuilder or automated design with the GVF-Rational (StormCAD) or GVF-Convex (SewerCAD) solvers, a very large number of rows can be added to the change tracking registry, potentially causing the model database to grow large, which can impact performance.
-See: SQLITE database size grows very large due to Change Tracking
+When performing bulk operations such as ModelBuilder or constraint based design with the GVF-Rational (StormCAD) or GVF-Convex (SewerCAD) solvers, a very large number of rows can be added to the change tracking registry, potentially causing the model database to grow large, which can impact performance.
+Archiving entries that are no longer needed can help with this.
+See the information in the section above.
+With older versions, see the following link: SQLITE database size grows very large due to Change Tracking

 How to control when Change Tracking is enabled for new and existing hydraulic models